| 2004-2005Signed as a free agent

 Signed with the Atlanta Knights of the International Hockey League.

-Joined the Binghamton Rangers (AHL) squad for the final 12 games of the regular season and played 11 games for them during the playoffs.
+Joined the Binghamton Rangers (AHL) squad for the final 12 games of the

 1993-1994